dotnet/sourcelink/docs/README.md

 ### Custom Content URLs

 *Content URL* is the URL where the raw source files can be downloaded from.
 Items of `SourceLink*Host` item group allow to specify the content URL if necessary.
-The content URL doesn't need to be specified in most cases as it is infered from the domain.
+The content URL doesn't need to be specified in most cases as it is inferred from the domain.

 The default content URLs for each package is listed below: